ohpyupi/study.security-plus/security-assessment-and-audits.md

     * /renew: resets the DHCP configuration settings for all adapters
 * ifconfig
   * A counterpart of ifconfig in Linux distributions
+* netcat
+  * Can be used for both port scanning and banner grabbing

 ### Security Audits
 * Vulnerability Assessment